junxit/us-congress-code/title-16/chapter-1/sec-410y.md

 ### Statutory Notes and Related Subsidiaries

+### Short Title of 2024 Amendment

+Pub.
+L. 118–163, § 1, Dec.
+23, 2024, 138 Stat.
+2578, provided that: “This Act [amending section 410y–4 of this title] may be cited as the ‘Chesapeake and Ohio Canal National Historical Park Commission Extension Act’.”

 ### Short Title

 Pub.
 L. 91–664, § 1, Jan.
 8, 1971, 84 Stat.
 1978, provided: “That this Act [enacting this subchapter] shall be known as the ‘Chesapeake and Ohio Canal Development Act’.”